 So, the issue is bad backlinks.
 In the list of quality backlinks, there might be a hidden bad backlink harming your SEO.

 What makes the quality of the links bad?

 To analyze if a backlink is good or bad, it all comes down to the website’s quality linking to you.

 A quality backlink comes from relevant authoritative domains in your niche.
 If the website linking to your site has a high Domain Authority and has similar content, your backlink will be good for SEO.

-What is Bad Backlink?
+What is a Bad Backlink?

-A bad backlink is a link that pulling your efforts back and damaging your SEO as well.
+A bad backlink is a link that is pulling your efforts back and damaging your SEO as well.
 It comes from unrelated and untrusted sources.
 Sites that have been penalized and those that are violating Google’s Webmaster Guidelines are bad backlinks.

-How to avoid Bad backlinks?
+How to avoid bad backlinks?

 To avoid having bad backlinks, you have to perform a quick website audit.